 Fix train system, says Green leader

 Elizabeth May.
-(FILE PHOTO/QMI AGENCY)
+(FILE PHOTO)

 Federal Green Party leader Elizabeth May will kick off a cross-Canada train trip Friday in Vancouver in an attempt to draw attention to what the party calls a crisis facing Canada’s rail system.